xpack/web-jekyll/_posts/releases/meson-build/2020-10-16-meson-build-v0-55-3-2-released.md

   installing meson as a project dependency, starting it fails on macOS, due to a bug preventing it to follow links; fixed;
 - [[#2](https://github.com/xpack-dev-tools/meson-build-xpack/issues/2)] - when
-  generating commands in ninja.build that refer to itself, on Linux & macOS the path is not correct, it contains only a folder; fixed.
+  generating commands in ninja.build that refer to itself, on GNU/Linux & macOS the path is not correct, it contains only a folder; fixed.

 ## Enhancements